readyfreddie80/Archronis/README.md

 # Archronis

 The program uses static Huffman`s coding for:
-- compressing of N files (N >= 1) to an achive
+- compressing N files (N >= 1) to an archive
-- decompressing of an archive
+- decompressing an archive

 Vector, (inreasing priority) Queue, Tree and the nessesary operations on them are implemented from the scratch